djotaku/adventofcode/2015/Day_05/Python/README.md

 # What I learned in Python Day 05

 ## Part 1
-- The bool function - although
+- The bool function - although had to eventually remove it.

 ## Part 2